zeenath-unnisa/ai-evaluation-portfolio/customer-support-specialist-ai-focus/cases/001_ai_hallucination_report.md

 SEV-2 (High)

 ## Initial Assessment
-Potential AI hallucination impacting business decision-making.
+- Potential AI hallucination caused by ambiguous input, missing constraints, or insufficient grounding in the selected dataset.
+- High risk due to impact on business decision-making.
+- Initial assessment based on reported behaviour; requires confirmation through prompt and dataset review.

 ## Clarifying Questions
-- Can you share the input prompt used?
+- Can you share the prompt or input used to generate the summary?
-- Which dataset or workspace was selected?
+- Which dataset or workspace was selected at the time?
+- Has this behaviour occurred more than once?
-- Was the output edited before use?
+- Was the output edited or used directly as generated?

 ## Draft Customer Response
-Thank you for flagging this — I understand how concerning it is when generated outputs don’t reflect your actual data.
+Thank you for flagging this — I understand how concerning it is when AI-generated outputs don’t reflect your actual data.

-Our AI generates summaries based on patterns it detects in the selected dataset, but it does not independently verify metrics unless explicitly constrained.
-I’d like to gather a few details so we can reproduce and investigate this properly.
+AI systems can generate plausible-looking information when inputs are ambiguous or insufficiently constrained.
+I’d like to review the specific prompt and dataset context so we can better understand what caused this behaviour and help prevent it going forward.

-## Internal Notes (Engineering)
+## Internal Notes
-- Possible hallucination when prompt lacks metric constraints
-- Check dataset context window
-- Review model confidence thresholds
+- Review prompt structure and dataset grounding
+- Confirm whether constraints were applied
+- Check for similar reports from other customers

+## Workaround (If Applicable)
+- Apply clearer constraints in prompts
+- Validate outputs before external use
+- Use recommended best practices for data-bound generation

 ## Escalation Decision
-Escalate to AI/ML team due to risk of incorrect business reporting.
+Yes — escalate due to business risk and potential trust impact.